Residue sums for superconformal indices: Introduction

 with $u_{ij}=u_iu_j^{-1}$.
-This version of the integral can be viewed as resulting from a further gauge fixing of the residual $S_N$ Weyl symmetry.
-We show that when evaluating the contour integrals with this ``reduced measure'', the residue sum for the poles excluding the origin converges and that the contribution from the origin can be argued to vanish.
+This version of the integral can be viewed as resulting from a further ``gauge fixing'' of the residual $S_N$ Weyl symmetry of \eqref{eq:gen-int-weyl-sym}.
+We show that when evaluating the contour integrals with this \emph{reduced measure}, the residue sum for the poles excluding the origin converges and that the ``contribution from the origin'' can be argued to vanish.

 This simple method allows us to write down residue sums for general superconformal indices of $\mathcal{N}=1,2,4$ supersymmetric gauge theories.
-We will show that, in the context of the Macdonald index of the $\mathcal{N}=4$ $SU(2)$ theory, we can use mathematical identities for basic hypergeometric series to simplify the residue sum and find an expression which manifests the strongly coupled spectrum, as suggested in \eqref{eq:strong-coupling-index}.
+We will show that, in the context of the Macdonald index of the $\mathcal{N}=4$ $SU(2)$ theory, we can use mathematical identities for basic hypergeometric series to simplify the residue sum.
+The resulting expression manifests aspects of the (conjectured) strongly coupled 1/8 BPS spectrum of the theory.
 We discuss various implications of this result.
 Firstly, we will argue that it provides strong evidence that there are no non-graviton operators in the Macdonald sector of the $\mathcal{N}=4$ $SU(2)$ theory, consistent with previous observations in the literature.
 Secondly, our expression manifests the analytic dependence on the two superconformal fugacities $(q,t)$, and also the flavor fugacity $v$.
-This allows us to analytically continue the expression beyond the original domain of convergence of the index and deduce new specializations for which the index simplifies.
+This allows us to analytically continue the index beyond its original domain of convergence and deduce new specializations for which the index simplifies.
 For example, we find that the Macdonald index turns into a product formula for $t=q^{\frac{1}{2}}$.
 Thirdly, our expression relates to another known closed form expression for the Macdonald index, the so-called TQFT expression of \cite{Gadde:2011uv}, in a non-trivial and interesting manner.
 In particular, the TQFT expression takes the form of a (Laurent) series in the flavor fugacity $v$.
 Our expression can be viewed as a resummation of this series, manifesting the analytic dependence on $v$.
-This generalizes similar observations for the Schur index \cite{Pan:2021mrw} to the Macdonald index.
+This generalizes similar observations made for the Schur index \cite{Gadde:2011uv,Pan:2021mrw}.

 Motivated by this, we evaluate the residue sums for both the Macdonald and full superconformal indices of supersymmetric $SU(2)$ gauge theories which either are or flow to an SCFT.
 The closed form formulas we obtain have various interesting properties, including the aforementioned analytic dependence on the fugacities.
 We also find various interesting connections with the mathematics of basic and elliptic hypergeometric integrals and series.
 For example, the residue evaluations of the Macdonald index of $\mathcal{N}=2$ $SU(2)$ superconformal SQCD leads to new transformation formulas for basic hypergeometric series.